open-cluster-management/grc-ui/README.md

          oc whoami -t
          ```

     Note: If you want to develop against both the grc-ui & the grc-ui-api you can start the API server and configure the grc-ui to query against the local grc-ui-api server.
-See: [`grc-ui-api`](https://github.com/open-cluster-management/grc-ui-api)
+If you have already sourced the `.env` file you can run `unset grcUiApiUrl` to revert to using the default localhost url for communication with grc-ui-api.
+See the following on how to setup the api server: [`grc-ui-api`](https://github.com/open-cluster-management/grc-ui-api).

 2. Start the server for production by running the following command: